Programming Guide

 Quartz Configuration

-Session scheduler uses Quartz Scheduler library internally.
+The session scheduler uses the Quartz Scheduler library internally.

 org.quartz.scheduler.instanceName: DefaultQuartzScheduler